 Service Area: Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty and Montgomery counties Funding

-History: Over $48 million for breast cancer research, education, screening and treatment services Programs:
+History: $52 million for breast cancer research, education, screening and treatment services Programs:

 Your Dollars at Work: We are pleased to report an overall 23% expense ratio to cover fundraising and administrative costs.